 Some children may have short stature due to growth delay.
 Although they had normal growth during the early months of life, some babies may fall below the average growth between six months and two years.
 Some may grow after this age and catch up to adult height.
+It is more common in boys than girls.
 This is a natural process, and treatments are not required.

 If short stature is due to a deficiency of growth hormone, a pediatrician may prescribe growth hormone injections based on the growth chart and parental height.